 Each student will also be required to begin one class session with a presentation on the assigned reading for that day.
 Your presentation should not simply summarize the day's reading, but should address what you see as the most important themes in that day's reading, and should provide your own analysis regarding how we should think of the arguments the particular author is making in that reading.
 The presentation should also pose questions for the rest of the class to consider in the subsequent discussion.
-We will begin the presentations at the start of Week 3 (Monday, October 10th), and instructions for how to sign up for a day to give your presentation will be provided early in the quarter.
+We will begin the presentations at the start of Week 3 (Monday, October 9th), and instructions for how to sign up for a day to give your presentation will be provided early in the quarter.
 Depending on the number of students enrolled in the course, it is possible that at least some class sessions will begin with presentations from multiple students.

-In addition, also starting with our session on Monday, October 10th, students will be required to post a "think piece" on each day's reading on the Canvas discussion board by 8am before each class session.
+In addition, also starting with our session on Monday, October 9th, students will be required to post a "think piece" on each day's reading on the Canvas discussion board by 8am before each class session.
 The think pieces are to be brief (250-500 words) and should identify what you consider to be the most important or most interesting aspect of that day's reading, and should provide your reaction to that part of the reading.
-You do not have to post a think piece for the class session in which you give your presentation for the quarter, but you must post a think piece for every other class session from October 10th until the end of the quarter.
+You do not have to post a think piece for the class session in which you give your presentation for the quarter, but you must post a think piece for every other class session from October 9th until the end of the quarter.
+The scoring of think pieces does not depend strictly on the "quality" of a think piece (e.g., you will not lose credit for a misinterpretation of an author's argument) and rather you will receive credit if your think piece demonstrates effort and thought in doing the reading and composing the think piece.

 The most significant components of your grade will come from the midterm exam and final paper.
 Further instructions on the midterm and the paper will be provided as we get closer to the dates of each assignment.
-The midterm exam will consist of multiple essay questions, and will test comprehension of critical concepts from the readings in the first half of the quarter.
+The midterm exam will consist of multiple written response questions and will test comprehension of critical concepts from the readings in the first half of the quarter.
 The final paper will provide several options with respect to the type of paper you can write, and these options will include: (1) a policy memo recommending a particular position on containing a form of harm brought by a specific employment of technology; (2) a philosophical paper that builds and defends a thesis regarding a prominent theme raised in the course related to technology's impact on modern society; and (3) an ethical self-reflection that uses material from the course to explain the actions you would take if your employer asked you to use technology in a way you considered to be unethical.
 Taking the midterm exam on an alternative date, or receiving an extension on the due date for the final paper, are available for documented medical and family emergencies only.
 Missing the midterm exam for any other reason will result in a score of zero on the exam.
 Late papers will be penalized by 5 percentage points per day late.